JENNIE GLASS

 Competitor Data

 Before starting my process, I want to see how other competitors have designed their sites.
 This will help me understand what’s standard practice in the area, where City Cycles can shine, as well as what their areas of opportunity are.
+I put all this information into a SWAT Analysis, from which I learned where the gaps in their online reservation system were, and some opportunities for growth outside of their reservation system.

 Site Map

 As a systems thinker, this is always my first step, which gives me an overview of the big picture of what I'm working with.
+Since this product is a website, I created a Site Map to get an idea of what's there, and where any friction points may be.

-I was surprised to see how many steps it took to find and get to the reservations page.
+On this site, I was surprised to see how many steps it took to find and get to the reservations page.
 The blog page was also very messy, and the navigation was not clear.

 Quantitative Data Collection